City Landmark – The So-Called “Mayank Austen Soofi’s Attic”, Hauz Khas Village

 Oh please, let the good “Uncle-ji” live on with the myth!

-I will find a new place but no matter where I go, I’ll always have my Hauz Khas attic in my heart.
+Meanwhile, I’ll always have the Hauz Khas attic in my heart.

 In the midst of a writing life